 The second part of the program — the "maintenance" phase – where you’re practicing important healthy lifestyle skills, such as planning, food prep, and problem-solving everyday challenges of life to keep your weight off.
 This is when you'll reduce your reliance on HMR foods while you learn how to create a long term healthy eating plan filled with lean proteins, whole grains and fruits and vegetables.

 GDR = "Group Data Report"

-Used in phone coaching groups, this report shows how the group is doing each week in each area of the program, including number of HMR Foods, veggie/fruit servings, and physical activity.
+Used in virtual coaching groups, this report shows how the group is doing each week in each area of the program, including number of HMR Foods, veggie/fruit servings, and physical activity.
 The coach uses the data to help figure out which area might need extra focus for each person.

 Phew.
 Still have questions?
 Reach out and we’ll be happy to explain anything we might have missed!